wandi-ssal/secure-application-logger/README.md

 4. validates element/value pairs for unintentional programmer’s misuse of log argument.
 5. checks element/value pairs for some attackers printf() malicious patterns.
 6. generates log messages for development and deployment environments.
-7. uses a [Bound Capability Parameter Validation](Wandi-SSAL-Bound-Capabilities.pdf) to ensure robust and eliable API functions.
+7. uses a [Bound Capability Parameter Validation](Wandi-SSAL-Bound-Capabilities.pdf) to ensure robust, fail-safe and reliable API functions.

 How to use [Wandi-SSAL API functions in C/C++ Program application.](Wandi-SSAL-Using-API-Function.pdf)
 * Details for [LoggerStartUp()](Wandi-SSAL-API-LoggerStartUp-Function.pdf) function.